datacontract/datacontract-cli/README.md

 ### import

 ```
  Usage: datacontract import [OPTIONS]

  Create a data contract from the given source location.
+Saves to file specified by `output` option if present, otherwise
-Prints to stdout.
+ prints to stdout.

 ╭─ Options ───────────────────────────────────────────────────────────────────────────────────────────────────────────────────╮
 │ *  --format                       [sql|avro|dbt|dbml|glue|jsonschema|bigquery  The format of the source file.               │
 │                                   |odcs|unity|spark|iceberg|parquet]           [default: None]                              │
 │                                                                                [required]                                   │
+│    --output                       PATH                                         Specify the file path where the Data         │
+│                                                                                Contract will be saved.
+If no path is        │
+│                                                                                provided, the output will be printed to      │
+│                                                                                stdout.                                      │
+│                                                                                [default: None]                              │
 │    --source                       TEXT                                         The path to the file or Glue Database that   │
 │                                                                                should be imported.                          │
 │                                                                                [default: None]                              │